-I chose the name “Luke” for my Confirmation name and I chose a man who was a good friend of ours who was a Catholic who had become a Spirit-filled Christian as my sponsor.
+I chose the name “Luke” for my Confirmation name and I chose a man who was a good friend of ours named Richard John “Dick” Matson as my sponsor.
+He was a Catholic who had become a Spirit-filled Christian who was the owner of Matson Jewelers in Geneva, Illinois.
 We (my sponsor and I) then attended the Mass with all the other confirmandis and their sponsors and I and the other confirmandis went through the Confirmation process and were “Confirmed” by the bishop.

-Sometime around the time when I had finished eighth grade, my mother stopped taking us children to Mass at the Catholic church on Sunday, and began taking us to a Missouri Synod Lutheran church.
-She did not take us there because it was Lutheran, but because the pastor there was born again and was filled with the Holy Spirit with the evidence of speaking in tongues.
+Sometime around the time when I had finished eighth grade, my mother stopped taking us children to Mass at the Catholic church on Sunday, and began taking us to a Missouri Synod Lutheran church in Geneva named “Faith Lutheran Church.”
+She did not take us there because it was Lutheran, but because the pastor there, named “Delbert Rossin,” was born again and was filled with the Holy Spirit with the evidence of speaking in tongues.
 Since my dad was not around much and he was not really practicing his Roman Catholicism anyway, it did not seem to cause a problem.
 My mother had learned by this time that the document that she had signed vowing to raise us children as Catholics was not of God and God did not want her to comply with it.

 When I graduated from high school, I didn't know what I wanted to do with my life.
 I figured that I would just attend junior college for a couple of years and play on the basketball team while living at home and working, mostly in the summer.
 But my father wanted me to go away to a four-year college.
 He had one in mind that he had found out about from someone that he knew.
 It was called “Illinois College.”
 It was located in Jacksonville, Illinois, about four hours away from St. Charles where I lived.
 After a visit to the college, and a second visit after I was accepted to set up my classes and my housing and so forth, it was all set.